sebbebebbe/sysav.sensor/README.md

 v1.2.1:
 - Added support for more types of resources Kävlinge kommun uses Matavfall and Restavfall instead of Kärl 1 and Kärl 2

+v1.3:
+- Update the url for the Sysav API

+v1.4:
+- One again updated the url, sysav seems to like the automatically generated url from their cloud services provider.
+Pro tip, please use a domain.